The best dummies for soothing your baby: Tried and tested by parents and babies

 "While most babies do not require a dummy and may be satisfied with breastfeeding, bottle-feeding or cuddles as a source of comfort, some babies do find comfort sucking on their thumb or a dummy," says Susan.
 "It is important for parents to understand that prolonged use of dummies may result in misalignment of teeth, such as the upper teeth protruding or the top and bottom front teeth not touching.
 This can alter the way the teeth come together when biting and may also impact the child's speech development, particularly with regard to the 'S' and 'Z' sounds.
 "So if you are using a dummy, the advice would be to wean your baby off the dummy around the one-year mark to reduce this risk."

-How often to sterilise dummies?
+How often should you sterilise dummies?

 "The advice we give to parents is to sterilise your baby's dummy before its first use and then to clean it daily, just as you would clean a bottle feeding teat," advises Susan.
 "It's important to note that you should never clean a dummy by putting it in your mouth before it goes into your baby's mouth.
 One tip we always give to parents is to check regularly for cracks, splits and holes, as they can act as germ traps!
 And it's good practice to renew your baby's dummy often."

-Can babies sleep with dummies?
+Can a baby sleep with a dummy?

 Yes, it's generally safe for babies to sleep with a dummy.
 The Lullaby Trust suggest it might even reduce the risk of Sudden Infant Death Syndrome (SIDS).